Prog Fellowship Position

 Number of Sites

-Clinical Shifts will be completed at one of our satellite ED sites (within 45 minutes of main campus).
+Clinical Shifts will be completed at Wake Forest Baptist (Main Academic Center) and one of the network community EDs.
 Teaching shifts and medical school instruction occur at the main campus and our medical school building in Winston Salem.

 Number of Positions per year:

 Extensive medical student teaching opportunities through the integrated MSI/MSII ultrasound curriculum, of which Casey Glass is the course director.

 Monthly training sessions organized through the simulation center, which is a collaborative effort across multiple residencies.
 The fellow will have the opportunity to teach with ultrasound educators throughout the institution as well as the simulation centerís dedicated sonographer.